souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/concepts/configuration.md

 - **transformPath**: A function that transforms the URLs returned by your upload handler.
 Useful for adding CDN prefixes or modifying domains.

 - **preserveExternalUrls**: When `true`, doesn't upload media from external sources.
 Keeps the original URLs in the output.
+Defaults to `false`.

+- **enableFor**: Decide _which_ Notion media you want this strategy to handle based on where it is in Notion.
+You can specify an array with these options:

+  - `'block'`: For media placed directly within your page content (like image blocks, file blocks, PDFs).
+  - `'database_property'`: For media found in 'Files & media' properties within database entries (like attachments in a table row).
+  - `'page_property'`: For media in 'Files & media' properties on the page properties (not in a database), including page covers or icons if they are files uploaded to Notion.
+    If you don't set this option, the strategy will apply to media from all these locations by default (`['block', 'database_property', 'page_property']`).
+For example, you could use `['block']` if you only care about downloading images and files embedded directly in your page's main content.

 - **failForward**: When `true` (default), continues processing even if media upload fails.
 The original URL will be used as a fallback.
 When `false`, upload errors will halt the conversion.